Frank Thiess: Biography

 Born in Eluisenstein (now Ogre Municipality), Kreis Riga, Governorate of Livonia, Russian Empire (now Latvia), Thiess grew up in Berlin.
-He worked as a journalist for four years until he was enlisted into the Germany army in World War I. Discharged after a few months because of a heart condition, he returned to Berlin and journalism.
+He worked as a journalist before fighting in World War I. Discharged after a few months because of a heart condition, he returned to Berlin and journalism.
 Within a few years, however. he decided to devote himself full-time to writing.
 His early novels were focussed on contemporary subjects — Time magazine once called him "the hot trumpet in Germany's jazz age."
 He married Florence Losey, an American singer.
 From the 1930s on, he concentrated on historical novels.

-His 1936 novel, Tsushima, translated into English as The Voyage of Forgotten Men, recounted the epic journey of the Russian Second Pacific Squadron, under the command of Admiral Rozhestvensky, from the Baltic Sea to the Sea of Japan, and its defeat by the Japanese fleet at the Battle of Tsushima in 1905.
+His 1936 novel, Tsushima, translated into English as The Voyage of Forgotten Men, recounted the journey of the Russian Second Pacific Squadron, under the command of Admiral Rozhestvensky, from the Baltic Sea to the Sea of Japan, and its defeat by the Japanese fleet at the Battle of Tsushima in 1905.

 His two-part novel, Neapolitanische Legende and Caruso in Sorrent, was based on the life and career of the great Italian tenor, Enrico Caruso.

-Thiess remained in Nazi Germany, but there is no evidence that he joined the Nazi Party.
+Thiess remained in Nazi Germany during World War II.